AgustaWestland Project Zero: Design

-Project Zero is an unconventional electric-propelled tiltrotor aircraft, referred to by AgustaWestland as a 'convertiplane', it has been described as being "half-helicopter, half aeroplane".
-It is an advanced demonstrator, intended to show the capabilities of electric propulsion in aviation.
-The aircraft is all-electric with power coming from rechargeable batteries.
-AgustaWestland has stated that, when furnished with a suitable powerplant, the aircraft is capable of speeds equivalent of traditional tiltrotor designs and possesses a typical cruising height double that of a conventional helicopter.
+Project Zero is an unconventional electric-propelled convertiplane of tiltrotor configuration.
+It is an advanced demonstrator, intended to explore and showcase the capabilities of electric propulsion in aviation.
+The aircraft is powered by rechargeable batteries.
+AgustaWestland has stated that, when furnished with a suitable powerplant, the aircraft would be capable of speeds equivalent of traditional tiltrotor designs and possess a typical cruising height double that of a conventional helicopter.
 The technology demonstrator has not been optimised for production.
 It can either be flown by a single pilot seated within the cockpit, or alternatively operated as an unmanned aerial vehicle.

 Key to Project Zero is the innovative propulsion system that it was developed to demonstrate and test.
 The two large rotors of the aircraft are driven by advanced electric motors, which are in turn powered by energy stored in batteries The all-electric design eliminates the need for a transmission, as used on conventional aircraft; it also operates with low acoustic and thermal signatures and without a dependency on oxygen.
 On the ground, the batteries may be recharged by tilting the rotors into the wind to act as turbines.
 The demonstrator was designed to accommodate numerous different energy sources for the electric motors; an alternative hybrid propulsion option also exists, this uses a lightweight diesel engine to drive a generator to provide electricity for the motors, which was developed by ORAL Engineering.
 During cruise flight, the majority of the lift is provided by the wings; the outer wings are detachable, which could be useful for shorter range missions mainly using the 'helicopter mode' of flight.

 In excess of 80 percent of the aircraft's composition is composite materials, including all of the skin, rotor blades, shroud, and spokes; the structure is almost entirely aluminium and carbon.
 Materials were selected on the basis of providing the greatest speed at reasonable weight and finance costs.
-According to the company, the aircraft "employs no hydraulics, doesn’t burn fossil fuel and generates zero emissions."
+According to the company, the aircraft "employs no hydraulics, doesn't burn fossil fuel and generates zero emissions."
 In place of hydraulics, electromechanical actuators have been used for functions such as the retraction of the undercarriage, tilting the nacelles, and actuating the aircraft's elevons; these actuators were purpose-developed by Microtecnica.

 Key technologies of Project Zero have been patented; a European Patent, EP2551190 (A1), was filed on 29 July 2011 and granted 30 January 2013, while patents (listing James Wang as the inventor) were also granted in parallel in the United States, US2013026303 (A1); Other patents were filed in Korea (KR20130014450 (A)), Japan (JP2013032147 (A)), and China (CN102897317 (A)).